connorpink/AD-HTML-Page/README.md

 # Extra features.
 ![Screenshot](screenshot2.jpg)
-- optionally delte the generated HTML file that is stored in the user's temp folder location after 10 seconds to prevent clutter.
+- optionally delete the generated HTML file that is stored in the user's temp folder location after 10 seconds to prevent clutter.

 - An included dark-mode button.